Primary Science and Outdoor Learning

 Teaching Primary Science Outdoors, a book by Helen Spring

 Helen holds the Association for Science Education's Chartered Science Teacher mark.
-She is also a member of the ASE's Primary Committee and a Futures member.
-Helen is the Reviews Editor for the ASE's Primary Science journal.
+She is also the co-chair of the ASE's Primary Science Committee and a Futures member.

 Howsham Mill Education Manager

-A former flour mill in North Yorkshire, now generating renewable hydropower, Howsham Mill is a beautiful venue for Helen's free school visits.
-Helen is a Forest School Practitioner, so activities are often Forest-School inspired, as well as including curriculum links where schools request them.
+A former flour mill in North Yorkshire, now generating renewable hydropower, Howsham Mill is a beautiful venue for free school visits.

 Associate Consultant, SEERIH, University of Manchester

 Helen worked for SEERIH for four years between 2018 and 2022, leading eleven different networks for Primary Science Subject Leaders in Greater Manchester.
-Topics included progression in working scientifically, progression in conceptual understanding and Science Capital.
-Helen was also involved in 'Smarter Choices', a primary-secondary transition research project with the University of Manchester.
+Helen also contributed to 'Shining a light on inclusive science teaching and learning (7-14 years)'.